| A community

 expertise offered and be recognised for the individual needs as a group,

 e.g. cultural and religious aspects.
+Advocates for this

 approach believe that community work is concerned with marginal